 More severe sprains or fractures come with higher levels of pain, swelling and bruising.
 You may be able to move a sprained foot or ankle more than a broken one.

-One of the first signs of a sprain or fracture (besides pain) is swelling.
+One of the first signs of One of the first signs of a foot or ankle sprains and fractures (besides pain) is swelling.
 This is your body's natural reaction to protecting and healing an injury.

 Follow the RICE method for a foot or ankle injury to ease pain and swelling, as well as help prevent any further damage.
 RICE stands for rest, ice, compression and elevation.
 If you're not sure how severe your injury is or you're experiencing intense pain, make an appointment with a podiatrist right away.